 - New technologies — companies are scrambling to keep up with the latest technology, but these solutions are worthless without the right organizational culture to make the most of them

 - Cross-industry disruption — start-ups and technological innovation are making the market more competitive every day, across all industries

 The journey towards achieving operational excellence typically begins with an initial step change improvement, followed by continuous incremental advances.
 The implementation journey itself runs through a change management process which consists of the following five steps:

 1. Build the business case for operational excellence

-To ensure the building of sustainable advantage across your end-to-end value chain, you’ll have to consider developing an integrative improvement capability.
-The upshot of an integrative approach is an organisation that is primarily designed around customers and products, not functions.
+To ensure the building of sustainable advantage across your end-to-end value chain, you’ll have to seriously consider developing an integrative improvement capability.
+The upshot of an integrative approach is an organization that is primarily designed around customers and products, not functions.
 This ensures that both functional improvement requirements and the improvement methodology used are on a common platform, and executed in concert with one another.

 2. Understand the impact of the key drivers

 In order to fuse your business vision and transformational strategy with the methodologies, tools and techniques of operational excellence, you need to have a strong awareness of the drivers mentioned above.

 3. Integrate sustainability into the vision, strategy and objectives